-The Director and Assistant Director of the Honors Program are appointed by the President of the University.
+The President of the University appoints the Director and Assistant Director of the Honors Program.
 The faculty selects one member from each academic division to serve on an Honors Council.
 The Honors Council provides general administration and coordination of the Honors Program.